Summer and Winter Games Flag Craft

 Contributed by Brandy Nelson

-Since 1994, the Winter and Summer Olympic Games rotate every two years.
-(From 1924-1992, they took place in the same year. ) That pretty much means if we’re not currently watching the Olympics, we can be looking forward to the next Olympics!
+Since 1994, the Winter and Summer Games rotate every two years.
+(From 1924-1992, they took place in the same year. ) That pretty much means if we’re not currently watching the Games, we can be looking forward to the next Games!
 We’ve put together a simple felt Games rings flag craft activity that kids can use over and over again.
-Let them arrange the rings in order, or glue together for a festive decoration every time the Olympic Games roll around.
+Let them arrange the rings in order, or glue together for a festive decoration every time the Games roll around.

-The Olympic flag, with its colorful rings, is an iconic symbol.
+The Summer and Winter Games flag, with its colorful rings, is an iconic symbol.
 Do you know what the colored rings represent?
 When the symbol was created in 1913, the 6 colors (including the white background) represented the colors of every nation’s flag!

 In the flag you’ll find red, white, and blue for America and England, blue and white for Greece, red and white for Japan, and yellow and red for China, but it doesn’t end there.
-Pull out a flag reference with your child, and have fun finding other nations flag colors in the Olympic rings!
+Pull out a flag reference with your child, and have fun finding other nations flag colors in the Games rings!

-Create an Olympic flag of your own and then have the kids call out the countries as they recognize them while watching the Olympics.
+Create a Games flag of your own and then have the kids call out the countries as they recognize them while watching the Games.
 It’s fascinating to see how many different countries participate, and amazing that 5 simple rings on a white background represent all of them.